tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 [learn handwriting](writing-japanese.html) then.
 Learning to produce characters that you've already learned to recognize is going to be easier.

-It's not a suprise that in Japan handwriting is still important.
+It's not a surprise that in Japan handwriting is still important.
 But if you don't plan to live in Japan, we think it's perfectly reasonable to never learn how to write out kanji by hand.